-In layman’s terms, roof flashing is a thin metal (can be aluminum, copper, or steel) that roofers in Lake Charles, LA install to direct water away from certain areas on your roof where water can pool.
+In layman’s terms, roof flashing is a thin metal (can be aluminum, copper, or steel) that roofers in Baton Rouge, LA install to direct water away from certain areas on your roof where water can pool.
 Flashing is installed around chimneys, in valleys of the roof, and near walls and doors.
 Flashing is crucial in protecting the longevity of your roof, and proper installation can mean a leak-free structure for the duration of the life of the flashing.
-When replacing a roof in Lake Charles, LA, it is not always necessary to replace the flashing.
-Your roofing contractor in Lake Charles, LA will check the flashing for rust and determine if the integrity of the metal is still viable.
+When replacing a roof in Baton Rouge, LA, it is not always necessary to replace the flashing.
+Your roofing contractor in Baton Rouge, LA will check the flashing for rust and determine if the integrity of the metal is still viable.
 If it is, the flashing can remain in place when installing your new roof.

 Along with regular roof maintenance and inspection, your flashing also needs to be looked at annually to determine if it’s still functioning as it should.
 Catching an issue early prevents costly repairs to the roof and home due to leaks that can wreak havoc on the health and wellbeing of the structure.

 There are five common types of flashing roofers use to create a leak-proof roof for your home or business.

 Continuous flashing, also known as apron flashing, is a long, single piece of metal that carries water down to the shingles of the roof.
 It is installed where vertical walls meet the sloped roof.
 With weather and temperature changes, buildings expand and contract, and long pieces of metal could be subject to damage if they do not expand and contract with the structure.
 Because of this, the long pieces of metal are made with expansion joints that allow it to expand and contract as it should.

 Drip edge flashing is exactly how it sounds.
 It is installed at the edge of the roof under the roof felt to help the water drip off the roof without damaging the home.